 - Avoid junk food and fast food, which may also contribute to crankiness.
 These foods may satisfy you, but they have little nutritional benefit.

 To boost your mood, make sure what you eat is nutritional.
-One study linked trans fat consumption with aggression and irritability.
+One linked trans fat consumption with aggression and irritability.
 Trans fats are found in many processed and premade foods such as baked goods, microwavable popcorn, and margarine.
 Eating too much of this type of fat may explain your irritability.

 3. Caffeine as fuel